linas/i370-bigfoot/README.md

 * The 3215 terminal driver works.
 However, line mode terminal access to unix is annoying: normal unix shells expect character-mode access.
   There are two ways to get character-mode ttys/ptys:

 -- Get a tty interface by using Paul Edwards characer-mode Hercules
      device: its like the 3215, but does characters.
 A Linux kernel tty driver would need to to be written for that.
 The current raw-3215 driver does not use the kernel tty subsystem.

 -- Get a pty interface by logging in over the net.
 This requires
      network interfaces.
-Provide networking for the Linux kernel is easy, in principle.
+Providing networking for the Linux kernel is easy, in principle.
 In practice, this needs copy-in/copy-out with checksumming, and these are currently stubs in the Linux kernel.
      They are just like regular copy-in/copy-out (which work fine) but